Oldsmobile Cutlass

 The Oldsmobile Cutlass was a series of automobiles produced by General Motors' Oldsmobile division between 1961 and 1999.
 At its introduction, the Cutlass was Oldsmobile's entry-level model; it began as a unibody compact car, but saw its greatest success as a body-on-frame intermediate.
-The Cutlass was named after the type of sword, which was common during the Age of Sail.
+The Cutlass was named after Vought F7U Cutlass, as well as the type of sword, which was common during the Age of Sail.